matthewcking312/NHLSalaryPrediction/README.md

 ## Results

 Evaluation metrics of MedAE and MAPE were used to look at the success of the various models.
-Testing was done on a test set of a 80/20 split.
+Testing was done on a test set of a 75/25 split.

-  - Lasso - MAPE = 73.4% error, MedAE = $717,794.25
+  - Ridge Regression - MAPE = 72.48% error, MedAE = $713,134.33
   - Random Forest - MAPE = 54.4%, MedAE = $508,910.19
-  - KNN - MAPE = 59.7% error, MedAE = $588,888.89
+  - KNN - MAPE = 71.2% error, MedAE = $758,416.13